Blinkit Business Model: How it Works and Makes Money

 2. Viral & Digital Campaigns

-Blinkit thrives on shareable, meme-driven content:
+Blinkit thrives on shareable, meme-driven content, often encouraging users to use a meme creator:

 • Delivery Bags as Marketing: Seasonal hand-drawn illustrations shared widely on social media.